Myron472/Starter-Stopper/README.md

 # Starter-Stopper

- This project contains 2 cmd scripts for starting and stopping programs and services.
+  Starter-Stopper is 2 cmd scripts for starting and stopping programs and services.
 Programs and services can be customized via .txt files.

+  *I made this program primarily for myself so for now there is only windows version of this script.*

 # Adding programs / services to .txt files